ELIZABETHONAS/OsTicket-Prequisite-And-Installation/README.md

 </p>
 <p>

--  Install and download and Enable the following files as a prequisite for this project:
+-  Install and download the following files as a prequisite for this project:
    -  IIS in Windows WITH CGI
    -  World Wide Web Services -> Application Development Features -> [X] CGI
    -  PHP Manager for IIS (PHPManagerForIIS_V1.5.0.msi)